hamed1337/Clothing-Articles-Classification/README.md

 2) Testing more networks such as transformers.
 3) Trying more advanced techniques for data augmentation to mitigate the class imbalance issue.

-## Important Note
+## Disclaimer
 This repository is just for demonstration.
-To achieve better results, the whole dataset should be used and the model should be trained for much more epochs.
+To achieve better results, the whole dataset must be used and the model should be trained for much more epochs.